 instead, you can configure your sudo user more precisely by providing the limited command permission.

 For that, you can use the line given below –

 User_name Machine_name=(Effective_user) command

-- (Effective_user) : Users which are allowed to execute command.
+- (Effective_user): Users who are allowed to execute the command.

-- command : Commands or set of commands which can sudo users perform .
+- Command: Commands or sets of commands which sudo users can perform.